erazlogo/zotero-markdown-translators/README.md

 Two Zotero translators are included:

-Markdown.Item.URI.Obsidian.Dataview.js translator exports Zotero metatada important to historians (authors, editors, [letter] recipients, title, publication, date, archive, archive-location, citekey), to Obsidian, or any markdown note.
+Markdown.Item.URI.Obsidian.Dataview.js translator exports Zotero metatada important to historians (authors, editors, [letter] recipients, title, publication, date, archive, archive-location, citekey) as YAML fields to an Obsidian markdown note.
+You would use the Dataview plugin to search this metadata.

 For an advanced historical research workflow, check out [Obsidian History Vault](https://github.com/erazlogo/obsidian-history-vault) and [Doing History with Zotero and Obsidian](https://publish.obsidian.md/history-notes)